codurance/site/README.md

 ## Building

-To build the site, run `rake build` from the root directory of the project.
+To build the site, run `rake build` or `jekyll serve` from the root directory of the project.
 You will not often have to do this manually; more often, you'll want a server in the background so you can verify your changes are as expected.

 ## Serving the Web Site Locally

-Running `rake serve` will serve the web site at [http://localhost:4000/](http://localhost:4000/).
-Run it in the background so you can test your changes.
+Running `jekyll serve --watch` will serve the web site at [http://localhost:4000/](http://localhost:4000/) and watch for incremental changes in the background so you can test your site.

-To run and watch the site continuously for changes, run `jekyll serve --watch`.

 The above commands should be executed from the root directory of the project.